raphaelletseng/reading-list/ethics, diversity, and inclusion/README.md

-- [ ] The Ethics and Governance of Lethal Autonomous Weapons Systems
+- [ ] The Ethics and Governance of Lethal Autonomous Weapons Systems - ORi
 - [ ] How do we Innovate Responsibly?
 AJung Moon
+- [ ] Race and Gender - Timnit Gebru